emahshie/csc208/Notes/WhatIsComputerScience.md

 # Steve Wartik Summary
 Although it is called computer SCIENCE, CS is really not a scientific discipline.
-CS is not based on observations like traditional science.
+The key difference between CS and science is that CS is not based on observations, just logic.
+There are no hypotheses in CS.
+Computer scientists simply make assumptions and use logic to get results.
+In addition, because most of CS can’t be given a definite structure, it is not a field of mathematics.
+In reality, CS aligns most closely with philosophy.
+There is no correct answer in CS, and there are an infinite number of solutions depending on how one approaches a problem.